chaoyushi/chaoyushi.github.io/README.md

 - 2020 ：National Endeavor Fellowship
 - 2021 ：Member of the Organizing Committee of the 18th National Symposium on young scholars of natural language processing (YSSNLP2021)
 - 2021 :  Outstanding graduates of Shandong University
+- 2021：Member of the Organizing Committee of the 10th CCF International Conference on Natural Language Processing and Chinese Computing (NLPCC2021)

 ## Educational experience